carbonpanda/carbonpanda.github.io/_posts/2018-12-02-replacing-water-heater-switch-with-sonoff.md

-The water heater is located at guest bathroom.
-And it is very troublesome to turn it on or off when I'm in the master room.
-In addition, it is annoying when you found out it is turned off by someone when you are taking a shower.
-Will it be nice if you can just ask Google Assistant or Siri to turn on the water heater for you?
-So this is the motivation for me to replace the switch.
+The only water heater is installed in the guest bathroom.
+It is very troublesome to turn it on or off when I'm in the master room.
+In addition, it is annoying when I found out it is being turned off by someone when I am taking shower.
+It will be nice if I can just ask Google Assistant or Siri to turn on the water heater for me.
+So this is the motivation for me to replace the old switch and automate it with a Sonoff Basic.

-The water heater has a max. load of 7.5A.
+The water heater has a max load of 7.5A.
 So it is within the 10A limit of Sonoff Basic.
-The build is simple.
+The build will be simple.
 The only troublesome part is replacing the wall switch box and the wiring.

 The existing wall switch consists of two 1 gang box.